SynFit: A Mobile App Designed for Stroke Survivors' Recovery Journey

-SynFit helps stroke survivors regain their physical, mental and cognitive impairments after stroke.
-A major goal was taking into account the challenges they have and simplifying their experience as much as possible.
+Solution: SynFit aims to help stroke survivors regain their physical, mental, and cognitive functions after stroke.
+A major goal is taking into account the challenges they face and simplifying their experience as much as possible.
 The less frustration, the better, and as much support as we can give within our specifications.
-Business goals were fundraising, user testimonials, social credibility, and product traction.
-Show stickiness, usability, excitement, and demonstrate our uniqueness.

 Research